tim-win/raspi-maker/README.md

 # Raspi-maker

-Generate both a SD card and a thumb drive with customizations before booting your RPi for the first time.
+Generate both a SD card and a thumb drive with customizations before booting your RPi for the first time using arbitrary linux disk images.t

 ## Problem Space
 Two primary concerns drove this work.
 First, getting an RPi